frankjoshua/docker-ros-webviz/README.md

 ## Updating

 Follow directions at https://github.com/cruise-automation/webviz to build a static app.
 Then copy the static build files to **static_webviz** and then build the Dockerfile.
+This is because Webviz will not build driectly on arm64 devices.